andgineer/aws-s3/docs/src/en/index.md

 ```python
 --8<-- "list.py"
 ```
-You can control the depth of recursion by specifying the `max_depth` parameter, by default depth is not limited.
+You can control the depth of recursion by specifying the `max_level` parameter, by default depth is not limited.

 `max_folders` parameter allows you to group folders by prefix to reduce the number of API calls.